Updated on September 25, 2023

 Some benefits of multifocal lenses include:

-Multifocal lenses allow you to see clearly at near, intermediate, and far distances without switching between different glasses.
-Reading books, using a computer, driving a car, and performing other tasks requiring clear vision at multiple distances is easier.
+Multifocal lenses allow you to see clearly at near, intermediate, and far distances without switching between glasses.
+Reading books, using a computer, driving a car, and performing tasks requiring clear vision at multiple distances are easier.

-Since you don't have to switch between different pairs of glasses, multifocal lenses provide great convenience.
-You can also avoid the discomfort of having to adjust your vision when constantly switching between different glasses.
-It's also convenient enough so that you can wear the same pair of glasses all day.
+Multifocal lenses provide great convenience since you don’t have to switch between different glasses.
+You can also avoid the discomfort of adjusting your vision when constantly changing between other glasses.
+It’s also convenient to wear the same pair of glasses all day.

 Multifocal lenses help reduce eye strain by providing clear vision at all distances.
 This means you don't have to strain your eyes to focus on objects at different distances, which can lead to headaches and fatigue.